How to Document and Protect Yourself & Kids in a Divorce

 - Ideas for categorizing your ex’s false accusations, lies, name-calling, and threats so that the court will see the pattern of behavior.

-Some people record all conversations, but check with your attorney.
-In some states, those recordings cannot be used in Court unless both parties agreed to the recording in advance.
-Some people never speak with the other spouse on the phone, choosing to do everything via email, text messages, or a co-parenting app on their smartphone so there is proof of what was said and agreed to.
+Some people record all conversations if that is legal in their state.
+Some people never speak with the other spouse on the phone, choosing to do everything via email and text message so there is proof of what was said and agreed to.

 “The OurFamilyWizard app is expensive but has been well worth the money in my case as it stores every message and it is admissible in court.
 I can also give access to professionals who need it, and it has multiple tools to cover multiple needs.
 I use the check-in tool to prove when I showed up for child exchanges.
 The calendar tool to manage family schedules.
 I use the financial tools to cover any bills due.
 I use the messenger tool for all communication that doesn’t include our GAL directly.
 I use the moments tool to show that I am including Dad in their lives.
 It keeps my records for me.”